validmind/developer-framework/README.md

 The Developer Framework includes the Python client library, which is designed to be model agnostic.
 If your model is built in Python, ValidMind's Python library will provide all the standard functionality without requiring your developers to rewrite any functions.

-## Contributing to the ValidMind Developer Framework
+## Contributing to the ValidMind Library

-We believe in the power of collaboration and welcome contributions to the ValidMind Developer Framework.
+We believe in the power of collaboration and welcome contributions to the ValidMind Library.
 If you've noticed a bug, have a feature request, or want to contribute a test, please create a pull request or submit an issue and refer to the [contributing guide](README.md#how-to-contribute) below.

 - Interested in connecting with fellow AI model risk practitioners?
 Join our [Community Slack](https://docs.validmind.ai/about/contributing/join-community.html)!